-Community Legal Services recommends adding a criterion for open access and awarding up to four points for applicants that allow for open access to their network.
-Cal Advocates supports awarding five points.
-Greenlining Institute and #Oakland Undivided also support adding an open access criterion.
-TURN and CforAT assert the Commission should implement open access as a grant condition or requirement, claiming the NTIA's NOFO requires the Commission to incorporate an express open access requirement into the adopted Initial
+Community Legal Services recommends adding a criterion for open access and awarding up to four points for applicants that allow for open access to their network.357 Cal Advocates supports awarding five points.358 Greenlining Institute and #Oakland Undivided also support adding an open access criterion.359 TURN and CforAT assert the Commission should implement open access as a grant condition or requirement, claiming the NTIA's NOFO requires the Commission to incorporate an express open access requirement into the adopted Initial

-&lt;sup>354 Community Legal Services, Opening Comments at 20-21.
+354 Community Legal Services, Opening Comments at 20-21.

-&lt;sup>355 California Broadband and Video Association, Opening Comments, at 35-36.
+355 California Broadband and Video Association, Opening Comments, at 35-36.

-&lt;sup>357 Community Legal Services, Opening Comments, at 20-21.
+357 Community Legal Services, Opening Comments, at 20-21.

-&lt;sup>359 The Greenlining Institute and #Oakland Undivided, Opening Comments, at 5.
+359 The Greenlining Institute and #Oakland Undivided, Opening Comments, at 5.

 Proposal.
 TURN and CforAT opine that the "The NTIA's NOFO's conduit access points, interconnection, and wholesale access requirements effectively require open access for BEAD program-funded middle-mile networks.
-In addition, the NTIA's NOFO confers discretion to the state to further encourage open access networks, though the November Proposal does not directly advance that support as an express grant condition or confer priority through additional points in the selection process.
-TURN and CforAT recommend that an open access grant condition for both middle and wholesale last-mile networks, as opposed to a priority, would best serve the state's broadband goals.
-In particular, the Commission should adopt an open access requirement.
+In addition, the NTIA's NOFO confers discretion to the state to further encourage open access networks, though the November Proposal does not directly advance that support as an express grant condition or confer priority through additional points in the selection process.360 TURN and CforAT recommend that an open access grant condition for both middle and wholesale last-mile networks, as opposed to a priority, would best serve the state's broadband goals.
+In particular, the Commission should adopt an open access requirement.361 iFoster urges the Commission to "recognize foster youth as a covered population for digital adoption and digital equity programs, and to encourage future BEAD subgrantees -- such as community-based organizations, non-profit organizations, social welfare agencies, and local governments -- to propose BEAD programs that reach out to foster youth as recipients of affordable

-Cal Advocates also recommends awarding points for reliability if the project proponent commits to ensuring its broadband network is supported by at least 72 hours of backup power, asserting the proposed resiliency criterion "does not ensure that the projects themselves will be resilient."
+Cal Advocates also recommends awarding points for reliability if the project proponent commits to ensuring its broadband network is supported by at least 72 hours of backup power, asserting the proposed resiliency criterion "does not ensure that the projects themselves will be resilient."362 computing devices, affordable Internet service, and digital literacy training on a statewide basis, independent of the Lifeline program."364

-SANDAG recommends that Commission include points for projects utilizing state facilities, to incentivize participation from additional actors and reduce costs, contributing to a more comprehensive broadband expansion.
+SANDAG recommends that Commission include points for projects utilizing state facilities, to incentivize participation from additional actors and reduce costs, contributing to a more comprehensive broadband expansion.363